Orlando Martínez

 Biography

-My research lines focus on remote sensing using mobile network metadata.
-With interest on:
+My research lines focus on network measurements, remote sensing, and ML/AI solutions.
+With a specific interest in:

-• How mobile networks can be used as sensors for social events?
+• Using mobile networks as sensors for social events

 • How do people use the space in cities?

-However, I have always been passionate about everything related to Human mobility, Social disparity and inequality, Cities, Politics, and combinatorial optimization.
+However, I have always been passionate about everything related to Human mobility, Social disparity and inequality, and combinatorial optimization.

-I like to be part of the community, and that motivates me to participate as TPC for PAM 2025, TPC shadow in ACM IMC 22, and TPC in the 1st IEEE Workshop on Quality of Data in Network Telemetry.
+I like being part of the community, which motivates me to contribute to the Technical Program Committee (TPC) for PAM 2026 & 2025, the TPC shadow for ACM IMC 2025 & 2022, and the TPC for the 1st IEEE Workshop on Quality of Data in Network Telemetry.

 Also, as external reviewers for conferences and journals like: